-Fig. 6.
-Execution flow of the first iteration of a sample run in the second parallel version of Nelder-Mead, where the reflection vertex is considered good.
-Behavior of process p shown in light gray for remaining cases.
+Fig. 1.
+Execution flow of the first iteration of a sample run in the "persistent threads" version, where the reflection vertex is considered good.
+Process p shown in light gray for remaining cases.
 Qualitative plot, not drawn to scale.

-In the second version, process p has a set of four pThread conditions in which it blocks as a means of waiting for the completion of the thread.
-Process p uses these conditions to wait for the valid thread, by blocking on the correspondent one until the valid thread awakes it by releasing the condition.
+The second version, process p has a set of four pThread conditions in which it blocks as a means of waiting for the completion of a thread.
+Process p waits until the valid thread awakes it by releasing the condition.
 When this happens, the valid thread blocks itself on its condition until the next iteration starts (similarly to the "thread killing" version).
 As the remaining threads might still be computing their associated basic operations, process p resets them, by changing a variable read by every thread.
 Changing this variable is a lock-free operation.
 As a result, invalid threads might execute (a few) additional operations, very likely overlapped with the end of the iteration, which includes the stopping criterion calculation.
 Threads execute their respective operations on two nested loops where the outermost loop is executed indefinitely.
 When the "stopping" variable changes, threads break the inner-loop, which is executed again, since the outermost loop is infinite.

-4. HARDWARE IMPLEMENTATION
+III.
+HARDWARE IMPLEMENTATION

-4.1.
-RTL Nelder-Mead Implementation
+A. RTL Nelder-Mead Implementation

 The Nelder-Mead algorithm was implemented on a Xilinx Virtex-7 FPGA.
 Every variable (e.g., vertices and intermediate values used for calculations) is implemented in both the 32 and 64-bit floating point representation defined by the IEEE 754-2008 standard, and all operations are performed using the embedded FPGA DSP blocks.
 The system implements input ports to set initial simplex values and output ports to display the result, as well as input/output control/status signals, e.g., start operation, calculation done.
 In order to maximize processing speed, the implementation attempted to parallelize computations as much as possible.
-Hence, the system is composed of four execution paths computing concurrently, in a similar fashion to the speculative execution in software versions, which determine the next iteration value for good, very good, weak and very weak vertices, respectively.
-Common operations to all execution paths at the beginning of each iteration, such as the vertex sorting, are executed by a single module which propagates results to the execution paths.
-The evaluation function multiplexes which computation path's output is written back to the simplex registers.
-A simplified block diagram of the system is depicted on Figure 7.
+Hence, the system is composed of four execution paths computing concurrently, in a similar fashion to the speculative execution in software versions.
+Common operations to all execution paths at the beginning of each iteration, such as vertex sorting, are executed by a single module that propagates results to the execution paths.
+The evaluation function multiplexes the computation path's output that is written back in the simplex registers.
+A simplified block diagram of the system is shown in Figure 2.

-Fig. 7.
-Simplified block diagram of the FPGA Nelder-Mead design.
+$Fig.\ 2. \quad Simplified\ block\ diagram\ of\ the\ FPGA\ Nelder-Mead\ design.$